Schools Poster Competition – supported by Virgin Money

 This year marks the 35th year of the poster competition.
 Since its launch in 1980, we have had hundreds of thousands of colourful, creative and inspiring poster entries from schools all across Scotland.

 The winning design will become the official poster for the 2015 Edinburgh Festival Fringe and will also be used for a range of merchandise.
 The top three pupils win a cash prize for themselves and their schools, as well as six tickets each to the Virgin Money Fireworks Concert in Edinburgh at the end of the festival.
+We will notifiy schools on the outcome of the competition in May 2015.
+A prize giving ceremony and special exhibition launch will take place in June for the top three pupils.
+The 2015 Fringe Schools Poster Competition exhibition will open to the public from Thursday 28 May to Monday 31 August 2015.

 - About the competition